 'I am an organizer addressing the Texas-U.S. Southwest/Mexican border as a visual artist, poet, curator and educator.
 My work is centered in the corporal relationship with material, land and language.
 I respond to the complexities of societal trauma within a particular space through the translation and transformation of personal and collective realities.
 I rematerialize and ritualize objects, perform, use video and construct site-specific work to resist confinement of experience and notions of history and power.'

-Beatriz Guzman Velasquez is from the Mexican border town of Reynosa, Tamaulipas.
-She currently lives and works in Edinburg, Texas.
-She received an MFA from the School of the Art Institute of Chicago Painting and Drawing Department.
-Recently, she participated in the New York Foundation for the Arts Immigrant Artist Program and has been awarded a residency at Lazuli in Vermont (forthcoming).
+Beatriz Guzman Velasquez was born and raised at the Texas-Mexican border.
+She received an MFA from the School of the Art Institute of Chicago and is an alumna from the New York Studio School and the University of Texas-Pan American.
+Recently, she participated in the New York Foundation for the Arts Immigrant Artist Program and was awarded Artist-In-Residence at Lazuli Residency in Vermont.
 She is a member of the collective Poets Against Walls.